bryanesmith/pokemon-math-battle/README.md

 ![alt text](./pokemon-math-battle.png)

 Single-page web application where kids fight Team Rocket by solving addition and subtraction problems.
+Fight and collect base, evolved, and legendary Pokemon as you go!
 (Ages 6+)

+Created with *Claude Sonnet 4.5*.